 In 1993, Father Ken began drama therapy studies at New York University and graduated cum laude in 1997.
 His passion for psychology and theater came together in group work with children and adults at sites throughout the city, ranging from therapeutic schools, psychiatric hospitals, homeless shelters, and prisons.
 He is still a registered Drama Therapist, although his therapeutic work is more subtle these days.

-Father Ken is married to Rachel Miller Brannon, a clinical social worker at St. Luke’s Medical Center and therapist in private practice, and is father to two beloved teenagers, Lucy and Isaac.
+Father Ken is married to Rachel Miller Brannon, a clinical social worker at St. Luke’s Wood River Medical Center and therapist in private practice, and the proud father of Lucy and Isaac, now young adults.